Taylor Potts: 2009 season

-2009 Alamo Bowl

-Tech was invited to the Alamo Bowl to play against Michigan State.
-Potts was given the start in the Alamo Bowl, despite a healthy Steve Sheffield.
-Potts was effective for most of the game, but was pulled late in the 4th quarter by the interim staff, as Mike Leach had been fired earlier in the week.
+Tech was invited to the Alamo Bowl against Michigan State.
+Although Sheffield was healthy, Potts was given the start.
+Potts was effective for most of the game, but was pulled late in the fourth quarter by the interim staff (Leach had been fired earlier in the week).
 With Tech behind, Sheffield rallied Tech to two late scores to beat the Spartans 41–31.
 Potts was named offensive MVP with 29–43 passing for 372 yards and 2 touchdowns.

 2010 season

 Potts hands off the ball to tailback Baron Batch during Tech's win over Weber State.

-After battling against Steven Sheffield for the starting quarterback job in spring and summer practices, Potts was named the starter for the 2010 season under new Red Raider head coach Tommy Tuberville and offensive coordinator Neal Brown.
+After battling against Sheffield for the starting quarterback job in spring and summer practices, Potts was named the starter for the 2010 season under new Red Raider head coach Tommy Tuberville and offensive coordinator Neal Brown.
 Potts suffered a hand injury in spring 2010 workouts and missed the spring Red-Black scrimmage.
 However, he was named the starter for Tech's season opener against SMU.
-Potts threw for 359 yards, completing 34 of 53 passes, in Tech's win over SMU.
-Potts started every game for Tech during the season except for the Nov 6 game against No. 14 Missouri.
-Sheffield started the Missouri game, but Potts came in shortly before halftime and led Tech to a 24–17 upset win over the Tigers.
-Potts was named the AT&T/ESPN All-America Player of the Week after passing for a Cotton Bowl-record 462 yards in Tech's 45–38 win over Baylor on Oct.
-9. In his final home game, against Houston on Nov 27, Potts threw for 373 yards in a 35–20 win over the Cougars.
+Potts threw for 359 yards, completing 34 of 53 passes, as Tech won.

+Potts started every game for Tech during the season except for the November 6 game against No. 14 Missouri.
+Sheffield started that game, but Potts came in shortly before halftime and led Tech to a 24–17 upset win.
+Potts was named the AT&T/ESPN All-America Player of the Week after passing for a Cotton Bowl-record 462 yards in Tech's 45–38 win over Baylor on October 9.
+In his final home game, against Houston on November 27, Potts threw for 373 yards in a 35–20 win.

 For the season, Potts finished with 3,726 passing yards, completing 369 of 551 passes (67.0 percent) with 35 touchdowns and 10 interceptions.
 He finished his final season as Tech's fourth-ranked all-time leader in passing yards (7,835) and the school's third-ranked all-time leader in touchdown passes thrown with 62.

-2011 TicketCity Bowl

-Texas Tech faced Northwestern in the inaugural TicketCity Bowl, played on January 1, 2011, in the historic Cotton Bowl stadium.
-Potts threw for 369 yards, completing 43 of 56 passes in Tech's 45–38 win over the Wildcats.
-Potts connected with former high school teammate Lyle Leong Jr. for two touchdown and also had scoring passes to Austin Zouzalik and Tramain Swindall.
+Texas Tech faced Northwestern in the inaugural TicketCity Bowl.
+Potts threw for 369 yards, completing 43 of 56 passes in Tech's 45–38 win.
+Potts connected with former high school teammate Lyle Leong for two touchdown and also had scoring passes to Austin Zouzalik and Swindall.
 Potts also scored one touchdown on a perfectly executed trick play, a double pass from Potts to Zouzalik and back to Potts.
-For his efforts, Potts was named offensive Most Valuable Player for the game.
+For his efforts, Potts was named Offensive Most Valuable Player.